crukci-bioinformatics/clarityclient2/src/site/markdown/index.md

 Java module `org.cruk.clarity.api.cache`.
 4. `clarity-client2-recorder`: The recording and playback classes to support repeatable unit tests, Java module `org.cruk.clarity.api.recorder`.
+5. `clarity-client2-sftp-mina`: An SFTP implementation using Apache Mina SSHD as the underlying library.
+6. `clarity-client2-sftp-jsch`: An SFTP implementation using JCraft JSch as the underlying library.

 The client has kept the `com.genologics.ri` namespace for the model classes because that namespace is still what is used in the XSD files provided by Illumina.
 It follows